foundriesio/docs/source/iotfoundry/lwm2m-appendix.rst

 .. include:: carbon-bt.include

-Now run this from the RTOS MicroPlatform installation directory to build the main application::
+Now run this from the Zephyr MicroPlatform installation directory to build the main application::

   ./genesis build -b 96b_carbon zephyr-fota-samples/dm-lwm2m